DJSandhu/LetsAutomate/README.md

 # LetsAutomate
-Automating web application using selenium and JAVA
+Automating web application using Selenium and JAVA